christinaotoboh/christinaotoboh/README.md

 - 👋 Hi, I’m @christianaotoboh
-- 👀 I’m interested in data analytics
+- 👀 I'm a data analyst with over 3 years work experience
-- 🌱 I’m currently learning Sql
+- 🌱 I'm proficient in SQL, DAX, python and
-- 💞️ I’m looking to collaborate on data analytics
+- 💞️ I’m looking to collaborate on more projects
 - 📫 How to reach me christianaotoboh@gmail.com